-- Final construction design - Diversion infrastructure is damaged or inefficient

-- Modeling analysis and assumptions - Existing or future projects cause unexpected interactions with MSA-1 or MSA-2 - Design changes to the WSLP project could change the mitigation need
+- Final construction design; - Diversion infrastructure is damaged or inefficient; - · Modeling analysis and assumptions; - Existing or future projects cause unexpected interactions with MSA-1 or MSA-2; - Design changes to the WSLP project could change the mitigation need.

-Section 6 and Appendix H Adaptive management identify the numerous adaptive management (AM) activities in the life cycle of the project that could address some of these ecological and the other uncertainties.
+Section 6 and Appendix H: BBA and MSA-2 Swamp Monitoring, Success Criteria, and Adaptive Management Plans identify the numerous adaptive management activities in the life cycle of the project that could be used to address and or manage these risks and uncertainties.